The Moonstone: Literary significance

 Franklin Blake, the gifted amateur, is an early example of the gentleman detective.
 The highly competent Sergeant Cuff, the policeman called in from Scotland Yard (whom Collins based on the real-life Inspector Jonathan Whicher who solved the murder committed by Constance Kent), is not a member of the gentry and is unable to break Rachel Verinder's reticence about what Cuff knows is an inside job.
-The Moonstone has also been positied as perhaps the earliest police procedural, due to the portrayal of Cuff.
+The Moonstone has also been posited as perhaps the earliest police procedural, due to the portrayal of Cuff.
 The social difference between Collins's two detectives is shown by their relationships with the Verinder family: Sergeant Cuff befriends Gabriel Betteredge, Lady Verinder's steward (chief servant), whereas Franklin Blake eventually marries her daughter Rachel.

 A number of critics have suggested that Charles Felix (pseudonym for Charles Warren Adams), in his Notting Hill Mystery (1862–1863), first used techniques that came to define the genre.

 The Moonstone represents Collins's only complete reprisal of the popular "multi-narration" method that he had previously used to great effect in The Woman in White.
 The sections by Gabriel Betteredge (steward to the Verinder household) and Miss Clack (a poor relative and religious crank) offer both humour and pathos through their contrast with the testimony of other narrators, at the same time constructing and advancing the novel's plot.

 The novel was Collins's last great success, coming at the end of an extraordinarily productive period in which four successive novels became bestsellers.
 After The Moonstone Collins wrote novels containing more overt social commentary that did not achieve the same audience.

 A fictionalised account of Collins's life while writing The Moonstone forms much of the plot of Dan Simmons's novel Drood (2009).